 Build one company.
 Buy another.
 Apply what was learned.

-Entrepreneurship through acquisition has exploded.
-Stanford's 2024 Search Fund Study reported a record 94 new search funds launched, with an overall IRR of 35.1% and ROI of 4.5x.
-The model works: buy a company with proven cash flows, apply professional management, and create value through operational improvements rather than product-market risk.
+Buying a business instead of building one has exploded in the last decade.
+Stanford's 2024 Search Fund Study reported a record 94 new search funds launched in 2023, with an overall IRR of 35.1% and ROI of 4.5x across all funds since 1984.
+The model is simple: buy a company with proven cash flows, run it better, and create value through better ops rather than product-market risk.
+Nearly 7 in 10 deals made money, and 11% hit 10x or more.

 The "silver tsunami" of retiring baby boomers creates ongoing deal flow.
-A significant majority of privately held businesses are owned by boomers, many of whom need succession solutions.
-For those who enjoyed the operational challenges of the last company more than the fundraising and product discovery, this path might fit.
+A significant majority of privately held businesses are owned by boomers, many needing succession solutions.
+For those who enjoyed the operational challenges of the last company more than the fundraising and product discovery, this path might be a good fit.

 Target companies typically range from $5 million to $50 million in enterprise value, requiring $2 million to $10 million in equity capital alongside debt financing.
 Traditional search funds raise $400,000 to $500,000 to cover the search period.
 Self-funded searchers use their own capital and take on personal guarantees in exchange for larger ownership stakes.

-To learn more about this path, read The Entrepreneur's Acquisition Playbook.
+To learn more about this path, read Entrepreneur's Acquisition Playbook.

 4. Starting Again